Longtime municipal officials stepping down

 Greenwood Village councilmember serving from 2003-2011 and 2017-2025

-A former CML board member, Dave Kerber previously served on city council from 2003-2011.
+A former CML board member, Dave Kerber previously served on the Greenwood Village City Council from 2003-2011.
 He was elected to serve again in 2017 and was reelected in 2019, 2021, and 2023.
-Dave served on the Greenwood Village Planning and Zoning Commission from 1999-2003 and as co-chair from 2002-2003.
-He also served as a District 2 council member from 2003-2011.
-Dave was appointed to the Cherry Creek Basin Water Quality Authority in 2003 and was elected chair in 2007.
+Kerber served on the Greenwood Village Planning and Zoning Commission from 1999-2003 and as co-chair from 2002-2003.
+He was appointed to the Cherry Creek Basin Water Quality Authority in 2003 and was elected chair in 2007.
 He also previously served as a board member of the Greenwood Hills Homeowners Association.

 John HamrickJohn Hamrick